matter-labs/zksync-lite-docs/docs/userdocs/tutorials.md

 <br>

-7. The funds should be in your wallet within 24 hours and can be see under "Internal Txns" on [Etherscan](https://etherscan.io/).
+7. The funds should be in your wallet within 24 hours and can be seen under "Internal Txns" on [Etherscan](https://etherscan.io/).

 - If you do not see your funds within 24 hours, please email us at withdraw@zksync.io with the following information: